elasticio/api-docs/source/includes/_quota-usages.md

 ### Authorization

-This request is authorized to a member of the corresponding contract only.
+Only a corresponding contract member can be authorized to send this request.

 ### Returns